 You generally don't have to manually mark paragraphs.
 Pressing the Enter key when typing into a word processor or web authoring tool tells the program that you want to the end the paragraph, and it will use that to automatically tag the paragraphs.

 When making lists, use the application's list-making function. rather than manually inserting a bullet character or number and at the end of each line pressing Enter or placing a line break.
 This way, the screen reader will announce each list item as an item within a list, rather than as separate paragraphs.
-It can also tell users how many list items it is about to read out.
+It can also tell users how many list items they can expect to hear.

 Headings within a table should be marked as table headings, so screen readers can properly describe the contents of table cells.

 The WebAIM Color Contrast Checker lets you enter the color codes for text and background to see if they have sufficient contrast.
 The standard is a little more lenient for large text – 14 pt (typically 19 pixels)* bold or 18 pt (typically 24 pixels) normal.
 The ColorZilla extension for Chrome and Firefox lets you identify the codes for a color you hover over in your browser.